 - Departmental (College) Scholarships are awarded by the College, department, or academic unit within which the student is enrolled.
 Each of the five Colleges at Louisiana Tech is responsible for maintaining their own individual scholarship programs.
 The College of Education offers an extensive listing of scholarships available to Education students at Louisiana Tech University.

-- Private (Third Party) Scholarships are awarded by private third parties for use at the College or University of the student's choosing.
+- Private/External (Third Party) Scholarships are awarded by private third parties for use at the College or University of the student's choosing.
 This includes scholarships awarded by various organizations and clubs, and they may or may not be available for application by the general public.
-There are numerous websites on the Internet that index various private scholarship programs.
+We have compiled a list of some of these on the External Scholarships page, though there are many websites on the Internet that also index private scholarship programs.
 As is usual with online activity - remember to use good judgement and be prudent.

 - Military Grants and Scholarships are awarded as compensation for military service.
 Commonly referred to as "G.I.
 Bill" benefits, students who have served time in the military, including Iraq and Afghanistan may be eligible for tuition paid by the U.S. Government, administered by the U.S. Department of Veterans Affairs.
 Scholarships and grants are also available to students who commit to military service in either active or active duty in any of the U.S. military branches and to some students enrolled in Reserve Officer Training Programs, such as the Louisiana Tech Air Force ROTC program.